graysonarts/writing/poorimpulse/episode201510.md

 Mr. V strolls out through the newly opened window, "Have fun reporting that to the cops, buddy.
 Explain to them why I did it."

 Jeffery calls after him, "yeah I'll explain what your tuna is too, asshole."

+***

+The swelling of Timmy's face has lessened in the last day.
+He dismisses questions from the rotation of tanning customers that have been streaming in and out during the day.
+The vacant apathy in his eyes discourages people from pushing the issue, and he wiles away the time looking at facebook on his laptop.

+Jeffery enters, eyes glued to his shoes as the bell of the salon chimes up.
+Timmy's jaw clenches and he winces.
+Jeffery puts his hands quietly on the desk, intertwining his fingers.
+"My heart hurts, Timmy."
+Timmy's eyes drill holes through Jeffery's bloodshot eyes.
+"Pop-pop lost his cool."

+Timmy says nothing.

+"Now Timmy, I need you to tell me, exactly, what you are getting up to with your coach."

+"Well, he doesn't beat the crap out of me, for starters.
+He actually cares about me."

+"Timmy, that coach hasn't done anything untowards with you, has he?"

+Timmy rolls his eyes, "What we do is not untowards."

+"Timmy, you tell me, and tell me now."

+Timmy slams his laptop closed, "Fine, you want to know what we do?
+Tourists are idiots!
+And holy shit, do they have money, so we take them on tours, and sell them overpriced fake shit.
+We make a killing!"

+Jeffery sighs heavily, "I know, Vance told me already."

+"Then why did you ask?"

+"We need some truth between us, so now I have some truth for you.
+Vance asked me to provide refreshments for your guests."

+"Great."

+***